Causality: Contrasted with conditionals

-In the first case, it would not be correct to say that A's being a triangle caused it to have three sides, since the relationship between triangularity and three-sidedness is that of definition.
+In the first case, it would be incorrect to say that A's being a triangle caused it to have three sides, since the relationship between triangularity and three-sidedness is that of definition.
 The property of having three sides actually determines A's state as a triangle.
 Nonetheless, even when interpreted counterfactually, the first statement is true.
 An early version of Aristotle's "four cause" theory is described as recognizing "essential cause".
 In this version of the theory, that the closed polygon has three sides is said to be the "essential cause" of its being a triangle.
 This use of the word 'cause' is of course now far obsolete.
 Nevertheless, it is within the scope of ordinary language to say that it is essential to a triangle that it has three sides.

 A full grasp of the concept of conditionals is important to understanding the literature on causality.
 In everyday language, loose conditional statements are often enough made, and need to be interpreted carefully.